hyperbrew/bolt-cep/README.md

 ExtendScript can be written in ES6 and will be compiled down to a single ES3 file for comaptibility.

-JSON 2 is included by default, and any external libraries added with the include directive will be bundled as well:
+JSON 2 is included by default, and any external JS libraries added with the include directive will be bundled as well:

 ```
 // @include './lib/library.js'
 ```

-App-speicific code is split into modules by the application's BridgeTalk name as seen in the `index.ts`.
+App-speicific code is split into modules for type-safe development by the application's name as seen in the `index.ts`.

 ```
-aftereffects >> aeft.ts
+aftereffects >> aeft/aeft.ts
-illustrator >> ilst.ts
+illustrator >> ilst/ilst.ts
-animate >> anim.ts
+animate >> anim/anim.ts
 ```

 Write your app-speicifc functions in each of these separate modules, and they will be required per each application.